taajik/lyricser/README.md

 - Support for MP3 and M4A formats.

-## Requirements and Run
+## Run
 It's written in python 3.6, but maybe with some modifications you can run it on python 2.

+For fetching the lyrics from Genius.com and adding them to your songs (`./lyricser set -h`), you need an API token, which you can get from [Genius](https://genius.com/api-clients).
-First you need to install required packages.
+Then you need to set it as an environment variable:
 ```
-pip install -r requirements.txt
+export API_TOKEN=YOUR_API_KEY

+# or on Windows:
+set API_TOKEN=YOUR_API_KEY
 ```
-And then you can run it.
+And then you can run it:
 ```
-python main.py
+./lyricser --help
 ```
+Note that you don't need an API key to work with options other than '_set_'.